swiftlang/swift-evolution/proposals/NNNN-async-stream-backpressure.md

 )

 let task = Task {
-    for await element in source {
+    for await element in stream {

     }
 }